Create Expert Systems with VisiRule Author

 VisiRule Author is fully integrated within the Prolog IDE and can access any of the AI tools from LPA from VisiRule such as Natural Language Processing, Fuzzy Logic, Data Mining and Case-Based Reasoning.

-Use VisiRule to create legal expert systems, financial advisory systems, product support and diagnostic tools, and self-assessment questionnaires.
+You can use VisiRule to create Legal Expert System Applications, Financial Advisory Systems, product support and diagnostic tools, and self-assessment questionnaires.
 Deliver informed recommendations and advice, generate bespoke documents, custom reports, produce personal guidance, individual plans, legal checklists, letters, agreements etc.

 LPA is a well established AI company and was recently recognized as such by CV Magazine.